SpacingBat3/WebCord/docs/Flags.md

   whenever this build is meant for production use or for development purposes.
   If not set, WebCord's build type will be set as `devel`.

 - `"commit": [hash]` – this property will save the information about the build commit; it is ignored for the `release` build type.

+- `"features": [Object]` – this is the object controling some features;
+  currently it can contain these optional properties:

+    - `"updateNotifications": true/false` – whenever to show notifications on
+      the new releases; this does not disable the update checker to print the its current status in the console (i.e. if the version is out-of-date).